 Montana Mix Crease

-Another variation of the Cattleman, the Montana Mix Crease might appear similar at first glance.
+Another variation of the Cattleman, the Montana Mix Crease, might appear similar at first glance.
 However, a closer look reveals distinct features.
-The Montana Mix boasts a deeper and wider center crease compared to the Cattleman’s subtler indentation.
+The Montana Mix boasts a deeper and wider center crease than the Cattleman’s subtler indentation.
 In contrast, the side creases are shallower on the Montana Mix.

-This design tweak elevates the hat’s style, making it more versatile and easily paired with various clothing styles.
-The Montana Mix Crease has grown in popularity in recent times due to its unique blend of classic form and modern flair.
+This design tweak elevates the types of crowns on cowboy hats, making them more versatile and easily paired with various clothing styles.
+The Montana Mix Crease has recently grown in popularity due to its unique blend of classic form and modern flair.

 Pinch Front Crease